bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_other_sources_destinations.md

 ### Memory Source

 A Memory source is a simple source component that accepts a .NET list or enumerable.
-Use this component within your dataflow if you already have a collection containing your data available in memory.
+Use this component within your data flow if you already have a collection containing your data available in memory.
 When you execute the flow, the memory destination will iterate through the list and asynchronously post record by record into the flow.